-You will pay a yearly deductible of \$505 for 2023 on Tiers 3, 4 and 5 drugs.
-During the Deductible Stage, your out-of-pocket cost for Select Insulins on Tier 3 will be \$25 for a 1-month supply at preferred network pharmacies.
-To find out which drugs are Select Insulins, review the most recent Drug List we provided electronically.
-You can identify Select Insulins by the abbreviation "SI" in the Drug List.
-If you have questions about the Drug List, you can also call Customer Service (phone numbers for Customer Service are printed on the back cover of this booklet).
+You will pay a yearly deductible of \$349 for 2024 on Tiers 3, 4 and 5 drugs.
 You must pay the full cost of your Tiers 3, 4 and 5 drugs until you reach the plan's deductible amount.
-For all other drugs, you will not have to pay any deductible and will start receiving coverage immediately.
-The "full cost" is usually lower than the normal full price of the drug, since our plan has negotiated lower costs for most drugs at network pharmacies.
+For all other drugs, you will not have to pay any deductible.
+The full cost is usually lower than the normal full price of the drug, since our plan has negotiated lower costs for most drugs at network pharmacies.

-Once you have paid \$505 for your Tiers 3, 4 and 5 drugs, you leave the Deductible Stage and move on to the next drug payment stage, which is the Initial Coverage Stage.
+Once you have paid \$349 for your Tiers 3, 4 and 5 drugs, you leave the Deductible Stage and move on to the Initial Coverage Stage.
+The deductible doesn't apply to covered insulin products and most adult Part D vaccines, including shingles, tetanus and travel vaccines.